Matt Olson Player Props: Braves vs. Rays

 Rays Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Rays pitching staff ranks ninth in MLB.
+- The Rays pitching staff is ninth in the league with a collective nine strikeouts per nine innings.

-- The Rays have a 3.68 team ERA that ranks third across all MLB pitching staffs.
+- The Rays have the fourth-ranked team ERA among all MLB pitching staffs (3.68).

-- The Rays rank 11th in baseball in home runs surrendered (94 total, one per game).
+- Rays pitchers combine to allow 95 home runs (one per game), the 10th-fewest in baseball.

-- Bradley makes the start for the Rays, his 13th of the season.
-He is 5-4 with a 5.11 ERA and 76 strikeouts in 56 1/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.